JiwoonKim/interview-cake/README.md

 > solutions to interview cake questions

 ## Tips to Untangling Stucky Moments
+1. `Use a simpler version of the problem`
+    - __to see if that gets us closer to a solution for the original problem__
+    - use the solution to a simpler version __as a strategy to resolve a certain issue__ within the original problem
-1. `Use Unordered Map or Unordered Set`
+2. `Use Unordered Map or Unordered Set`
     - __most common way to improve from a brute force approach__
     - __it should always be your first thought!__
         - always ask yourself, right from the start: "__Can I save time by using an unordered map or set?__"
     - use `unordered map` to __improve access time to elements__
     - use `unordered set` instead when do not need to store additional data (just need to improve access time to values)
         - can also use it to __check like boolean using insert & remove__
-2. `Use a simpler version of the problem`
-    - __to see if that gets us closer to a solution for the original problem__
-    - use the solution to a simpler version __as a strategy to resolve a certain issue__ within the original problem
+3. `Use Greedy Approach`
+    - builds up solution by __choosing the best option so far at every step__
+    - should be __one of the first ways to try to break down a question__
+        - always ask yourself, right from the start: "__Suppose answer is in updating the best answer so far, what additional values need to keep track of in order to update the best answers so far?__
+    - careful since greedy algorithm does not guarantee optimal solution
+        - best bet is to __try it out and see if it works__

 ## Check Bugs
 1. off-by-one errors (ex. indexing)